solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 To be extra cautious, we will also filter out `LastVotedForkSlots` and `HeaviestFork` in gossip if a validator is not in `silent repair phase`.

-`LastVotedForkSlots` message will be written into gossip and then be distributed to all others in restart.
-Meanwhile the validator can immediately enter next step.

 ### 2. `silent repair phase`: Repair ledgers up to the restart slot

 The main goal of this step is to repair all blocks which could potentially be